On hyperbolic rational maps with finitely connected Fatou sets: Introduction

 \subsection{Acknowledgment}

 The author would like to thank Dzmitry Dudko, Curt McMullen for helpful discussions and useful advices; Laura DeMarco for bringing up the motivation question.
-The author would also like to thank Misha Lyubich for his support on this project and the Institute of Mathematical science at Stony Brook for hosting where the majority of the work is done.
+The author would like to thank the anonymous referees for useful comments and suggestions.